An Updated Collection Of The Best Free Browser-Based Games For Learning

 Additionally, collaboration is one of the top employability skills in the United States.
 Many jobs that graduating high school or college seniors will assume require frequent collaboration with people who come from different cultures, backgrounds, and levels of experience.

-Engaging and interactive digital games are a great way to enhance learning and support the retention of new skills and knowledge.
-We’ve included 16 of the best free browser-based games below, which are suitable for all K-12 students.*
+Engaging and interactive digital games are a great way to enhance learning and support retaining new skills and knowledge.
+We’ve included 16 best free browser-based games below, suitable for all K-12 students.*

-*Note, some of the games–like Dungeon AI–aren’t entirely scripted and so can become inappropriate depending on user input.
-As with any tool or learning resource, adult supervision is necessary to make sure that the student a. safe and b. actually learning something depending on how the game is played.
+*Note, some games–like Dungeon AI–aren’t entirely scripted and can become inappropriate depending on user input.
+As with any tool or learning resource, adult supervision is necessary to ensure the student a. safe and b. actually learning something depending on how the game is played.

 1. Dungeon AI